need4swede/wiki-go/data/documents/settings/backup/document.md

 Server Defaults only seed those settings during first setup and are not reapplied when Auto is selected.

-Optional personal or Server Profile assignments require the recipient's Pro entitlement before they apply.
-A matching Required assignment is the managed exception and works for Free recipients.
+Optional personal or Server Profile assignments follow the recipient's profile availability.
+A matching Required assignment is managed policy.
 Required scope is currently the user plus device class, so it affects every matching device for that account rather than one particular physical device.

 Offline clients keep the last Required policy and matching definition they successfully reconciled for the same server, user, and device class.
 If Neptune